The Jonah Center Board of Directors

 Susan Hall, Secretary, worked for 25 years in museums in Minnesota and Missouri as an editor, curator, associate director, and director prior to moving to Middletown in 1998.
 She retired as the Development Director for Oddfellows Playhouse Youth Theater in 2011.
 Susan received her bachelor’s degree in art history from Carleton College and her master’s in art history from the University of Minnesota.
 She was one of the founding members of the Jonah Center in 2004.

 John Shafer, Web Site Administrator, is a Professor at Middlesex Community College where he teaches courses in Film and Media.
 He is co-founder of the college’s Sustainability Committee and primary author of the sustainability priority of the college’s strategic plan.
-He is a longtime advocate for environmental issues and has served on the Jonah Center’s Board of Directors for several years, including two years as President.
-He currently serves on the Air Line Trail Committee for the town of Portland.
+He is a longtime advocate for environmental issues and has served on the Jonah Center’s Board of Directors for many years, including two years as President.
+He also manages the center’s website.
+He previously served on the Air Line Trail Committee for the town of Portland and helped lead the development of Portland’s initial trail.
 Originally from San Diego, California, John studied at the University of Southern California, Syracuse University, and the University of Connecticut.
 John is an Emmy award-winning filmmaker and has done several projects with CPTV.

 Amanda Arce is a paraprofessional in a Special Education program, teaching students with Autism and intellectual disabilities.
 She graduated from Southern Connecticut State University in 2018 with an MS in Environmental Education.
 She is the Vice President for the Portland River Valley Garden Club in Portland, CT, where members share their knowledge and love of gardening to the community while promoting horticulture and conservation.
 Amanda is also a member of the Complete Streets Group in Portland, supporting the community and town government to make the streets in town safe and accessible for all pedestrians, cyclists, and motorists.
 Amanda is a coordinator and steward at the Tolland Youth Garden in Tolland, CT.
 Educating and engaging children to foster a love and appreciation for nature and the environment is her passion.
 She enjoys playing volleyball, gardening, hiking, kayaking, and playing with her dog in her spare time.